Hooey Logo

 Hooey Logo History

 This company began with love and curiosity.
-Its creator wondered whether it was possible to unite two extreme cultures to showcase their kinship.
+Its creator wondered whether it could unite two extreme cultures to showcase their kinship.
 As a result, wide-brimmed hats suitable for both surfers and cowboys appeared.
 After their success, the product range expanded: now, on every pair of shorts, jeans, T-shirts, hoodies, baseball caps, and trousers, there’s a unique trademark – a sideways “H” in a hat with raised “arms.”

 What is Hooey?